JulianVidal/AGDA_HTML/README.md

 #   -h, --help            show this help message and exit
 ```

-To query modules, first create the module tree:
+To query modules, first create the module tree by passing the DOT file from the
+--dependency-tree agda sub-command to the create_tree sub-command:
 ```bash
 python cli.py module create_tree [path to dot file]